Mauricio Dubon Preview, Player Props: Astros vs. Mariners

 Mauricio Dubon At The Plate

-- Dubon is hitting .263 with 19 doubles, two triples, five home runs and 15 walks.
+- Dubon is batting .261 with 19 doubles, two triples, five home runs and 15 walks.

-- Dubon will look to extend his six-game hitting streak.
-He's batting .316 in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.